IBM/cloud-native-starter-security-workshop/workshop/pre-work/CLOUD_SHELL.md

 ### Step 1: Setup the IBM Cloud Shell terminal session

 When using Kubernetes on IBM Cloud no client side setup is required for this workshop.
-Instead we will use the IBM Cloud Shell (Beta) which comes with all necessary CLIs (command line tools).
+Instead we will use the IBM Cloud Shell which comes with all necessary CLIs (command line tools).

 In your browser, login to the [IBM Cloud](https://cloud.ibm.com) Dashboard.
 Make sure you select your own account in the account list at the top, then click on the IBM Cloud Shell icon.